lesleytomosada/carcar/README.md

 * Create a sales record and list all sales
 * Select a sales person from a drop down list and view detail of their sales

+## Service Microservice
+The service microservice is composed of 3 models - Service Appointment, Technician, and AutomobileVO.
+The technician model has fields of name and employee number.
+The Service Appointment model has the fields of vin, owner name, date and time, technician(which is a foreign key to the technician model), service reason, vip, and completed.
+The automobileVO model has the properties of vin and import_href.A poller was setup to poll data from the inventory API to the service microservice into the automobileVO.

+The services microservice has two forms that use POST, the create a technician and create a service appointment.
+The service appointment list and history both use GET, and the service appointment also uses DELETE.
+The service appointment form is filtered to only show current, pending appointments and allows the user to mark an appointment as cancelled or completed.
+The service appointment list will also mark an appointment as VIP with a * if the car was purchased from the dealership's inventory.
+The service list history is a list of all service appointments.
+There is a search bar at top that allows the user to search for appointments by a specific VIN.

+Create a technician at Service -> Create a Technician and a few service appointments at Service -> Create a Service Appoint to play around with the functionality of the microservice.

-## Sales microservice
+## Sales Microservice
-The Sales API is a microserve that consists in its own bounded content to provide the user with an interface that allows the tracking of the sales employees and their indvidual sales, customer information, and previous sale records.
+The Sales API is a microservice that consists in its own bounded content to provide the user with an interface that allows the tracking of the sales employees and their indvidual sales, customer information, and previous sale records.
 To do this I thought it would be best to build some models and views to interact with the database and then build out the frontend with 5 unique pages handling the creation and listing of various components.

 The Backend: